I won't be at Open Studios this Saturday, January 8th

 Do the same for etiolated (stringy) growth.

-If you see white fuzzy mold, apply rubbing alcohol sparingly with a Q-tip and move the terrarium to a position with more (indirect) light.
+If you see white fuzzy mold remove with a moistened Q tip as soon as possible and move the terrarium to a position with more (indirect) light.